dackst/nayuta/notes.md

 * remote/country/backcountry:  boonies, hick, rural, small town
   * not "country", they're literally on a tiny island with barely any land
-* this side/other side: this world/other world (this isn't some Persona 1/2 alternate version of the same world kind of deal, and the characters who tend to use this phrasing already know that. you can't say they're referring to "this side of the gate", as these characters aren't limited to only use that one gate like nayuta is)
 * trainings -> lesson, training session

 * fulfill mission: perform duties, complete plan